IFuentesSR/yield_modelling/README.md

 # yield_modelling

-Code associated with publiacation in Remote Sensing
+Code associated with publication in Remote Sensing